Kingdom of Jimma: Administration

 Like the other Gibe kingdoms, Jimma's ruler King Abba Jifar also owned many slaves.
 They served as officials in the royal palace, where they attended to the needs of the King's wives and supervised the abattoir and meal preparation, among other activities.
 The slaves also acted as jailers, market judges, and stewards of the King's territories.
 Additionally, they sometimes served as governors of a province, though this position was usually given to wealthy nagadras (chief of trade and markets).

 At noon, the King, his retinue, court officials and guests dined together at the mana sank'a ("house of the table").
 It consisted of a great hall with several large round wooden tables.
 The King and 20 to 30 other individuals sat around the main table, with the remaining tables ranked in importance according to how close they were positioned to the King.
 During the evening, the King typically dined alone with one of his wives, and often summoned instrumentalists or Arab merchants with a gramophone for musical accompaniment.

 Economy

+Slavery in the 19th-century Kingdom of Jimma was a foundational institution that drove the state's economy and international commerce.
+Centred around Hirmata, a massive regional market, the kingdom served as a prominent African hub for the export of captives toward the Red Sea coast.
+Domestically, enslaved labor obtained through regional military raids was heavily utilized by the kingdom and royal estates.
+Under Abba Jifar II, the palace administration fiercely protected the trade to maintain financial and political autonomy.
+Ultimately, however, it officially ended following the abolition of slavery in the 1930s under Emperor Haile Selassie.

 In Jimma, Maria Theresa Thalers (MTT) and salt blocks called amoleh were used as currency until the reign of Emperor Menelik II.

 Coffee (Coffea arabica) became a major cash crop in Jimma only in the reign of King Abba Jifar II.
 Another source of income was the extraction of oil from civets, which was used to make perfume.

+Cultural Clothing and Hairstyle

+Early descriptions of Jimma Oromo men and women clothing and hairstyles were recorded by Antonio Cecchi during his travels in the Gibe region in 1879-1880, followed by Jules Borelli in the mid-1880s, and later by the Italian photographer Leopoldo Traversi in the 1880s. their writings and photographs provide some of the earliest published images of dresses, adornment, and grooming practices in the Kingdom of Jimma.

+Clothing

+Oromo identity is fundamentally pastoralist, rooted in livestock and the cowhide tradition.
+Softened and decorated cowhide skirts, aprons, and capes are worn among Jimma Oromo men and women.
+Three main categories of skins, each with a specific name and cultural weight are utilized.